webarch-coop/ansible-role-fail2ban/README.md

 ### fail2ban_pkgs

-A list of `.deb` packages that should be persent.
+A list of `.deb` packages that should be present.

 ### fail2ban_whitelist